pyx-industries/julee/docs/architecture/solutions/pipelines.rst

 From CLI Applications
 ~~~~~~~~~~~~~~~~~~~~~

-:doc:`CLIs </architecture/applications/cli>` dispatch pipelines for batch operations or administrative tasks, optionally waiting for the result.
+CLIs dispatch pipelines for batch operations or administrative tasks, optionally waiting for the result.

 ::